Capstone-2023-2024/cares-web-frontend/README.md

 # Changelog:

+- [FIXED]: `adviser`'s class section Complaint box UI is not update when sending message
 - [FIXED]: (`student`/`mayor`)'s new complaint UI is not reflected in Complaint box.
 - [FIXED]: `adviser` is not yet recognized in `mayor`'s UI
 - `adviser`'s UI is now implemented